Davic15/React-The-Complete-Guide/Section 11 - Advance Handling side effect using reducers and using the context API/Notes.md

         - A function that should be executed after every component evaluation if the specified dependencies changed.
             - Side Effect code goes here.
         - Dependencies of this effect, the function only runs if the dependencies changed.
-            - Specify your dependecies of your function here.
+            - Specify your dependencies of your function here.

 ## Using the useEffect() hook.